Arboulahdour/nodejs-cicd-automation/README.md

 # Node/Express App CICD Automation

-This Lab demonstrate the implementation of a DevOps CI/CD Pipeline using Git, Jenkins, Ansible and Docker on a virtual envirement created by Vagrant to deploy a node/express application and mongo in Docker containers.
+This Lab demonstrate the implementation of a DevOps CI/CD Pipeline using Git, Jenkins, Ansible, Terraform, Docker and Kubernetes on a virtual envirement created by Vagrant to deploy a node/express application.
 #

-Once the developer issues the commit and pushes the code to a specific branch on GitHub, a Jenkins job lanches to build the image, push it on Docker Hub then used in Dev or Test envirement using Ansible.
+Once the developer issues the commit and pushes the code to a specific branch on GitHub, a Jenkins job lanches to build the image, push it on Docker Hub then used in Dev or Test envirement (In this case : Kubernestes cluster) using Ansible or Terraform.

 ## Prerequisites
 02 Centos 8 servers
-Must have Ansible and Jenkins installed on build server
+Must have Ansible, Terraform and Jenkins installed on build server Must have a Kubernetes cluster

 ## The steps of this tutorial

 1. Build Flask Docker image (build server) && Push it to Docker Hub
-2. Deploy the application on dev/test server using the created image
+2. Deploy the application on dev/test server using Ansible
+3. Create a jenkins Pipline for Terraform
+4. Deploy the application on Kubernetes cluster using Terraform

 ### 1. Build Node/Express Docker image (build server) && Push it to Docker Hub